phapi/cache-nullcache/readme.md

 Phapi has one important rule regarding cache: A working cache should **not** be a requirement for the application to work.
 So if Phapi is unable to connect to the cache backend it wont stop the execution.
 Instead the configured cache will be replaced with a dummy cache, <code>new NullCache()</code>.

+## Installation & configuration
+The package is by default included by the Phapi framework.

 ## General cache usage
 ```php
 <?php